The Beginning, Christian Schloe

 Clare: I get that.

 Me: Now I want hair.
-But mostly for Terry and others who, I believe, don’t want to be reminded that someone they love has cancer.
+But mainly for Terry and others who, I believe, don’t want to be reminded that someone they love has cancer.
 Because I feel that way about you, Clare.
 I hate that you might lose your hair.
 Or more.

 Clare: I HATE IT TOO!!